-The Andrews University Department of Nursing, a program based on Seventh-day Adventist precepts and restoration to the Image of God, provides transformational nursing education which equips students to function as professional nurses in direct care, advanced practice, research and education.
+The Andrews University School of Nursing, a program based on Seventh-day Adventist precepts and restoration to the Image of God, provides transformational nursing education which equips students to function as professional nurses in direct care, advanced practice, research and education.

 Prepare nurses that provide culturally competent, high quality, evidence-based patient-centered care.